How Far Out of Square Is Acceptable for a Deck

 4. The Type of Lumber You’re Using:

 The type of lumber you’re using matters as well.
 Like oak or cedar, Heavier woods can handle being out of the square a bit more than lighter woods, like pine.
-If you’re using a mix of different types of lumber, try to make sure the heavier pieces are on the bottom, and the lighter pieces are on the top.
+If you’re using a mix of different types of lumber, try to make sure the heavier pieces are on the bottom and the lighter pieces are on the top.
+This will help distribute weight evenly and prevent the deck from becoming unbalanced.

 5. The Location of Your Deck: